chinnu0209/Ecofact/README.md

 ## Configure Gitlab Runner
-In order to execute the jobs under we stated in .gitlab-ci.yml file where we need to configure runner with tag.
-When ever developer updates the code and push to repository where the runner picks those jobs and execute and push the build to registry.
+In order to execute the jobs under we stated in .gitlab-ci.yml [file](https://github.com/chinnu0209/Ecofact/blob/main/.gitlab-ci.yml) where we need to configure runner with tag [file](https://github.com/chinnu0209/Ecofact/blob/main/Pipeline.png).
+When ever developer updates the code and push to repository where the runner picks those [jobs](https://github.com/chinnu0209/Ecofact/blob/main/Pipeline2.png) and execute and push the build to registry [file](https://github.com/chinnu0209/Ecofact/blob/main/Fraunhofer.png).

 Install a GitLab Runner on Raspberry Pi 4b to run GitLab CI jobs.